eld4niz/rust-in-action/chapter-2/notes.md

 ### Generic Functions
 Capital letters in place of a type indicate a generic type.
 Conventionally, the variables T, U, and V are used as placeholder values, but this is arbitrary.
 E is often used to denote an error type.

+## List of Things

+### Arrays
+[T; n] describes an array’s type, where T is the elements’ type and n is a non-negative integer. [f32; 12] denotes an array of 12 32-bit floating-point numbers.
+It’s easy to get confused with slices [T], which do not have a compile-time length.

+Rust maintains its focus on safety.
+Array indexing is bounds checked.
+Requesting an item that’s out of bounds crashes (panics in Rust terminology) the program rather than returning erroneous data.

+### Slices
+Slices are dynamically sized array-like objects.
+The term dynamically sized means that their size is not known at compile time.
+Yet, like arrays, these don’t expand or contract.

+The lack of compile-time knowledge explains the distinction in the type signature between an array ([T; n]) and a slice ([T]).